-The Port moves \$15 billion in goods each year and consistently ranks among the top ten U.S. ports for automobiles and fresh produce.
+The Port moves \$15.8 billion in goods each year and consistently ranks among the top ten U.S. ports for automobiles and fresh produce.

-Port operations support the community by bringing \$2.2 billion in economic activity and creating 20,032 traderelated jobs of which 2,909 are direct jobs.
-Trade through the Port of Hueneme generates more than \$173 million in direct and related state and local taxes, which fund vital community services.
+Port operations support the community by bringing \$2.8 billion in economic activity and creating 24,997 trade-related jobs of which 3,451 are direct jobs.
+Trade through the Port of Hueneme generates more than \$220 million in direct and related state and local taxes, which fund vital community services.